Please take a moment to read through our Rental Guidelines.

 You have contracted for a set number of guests during your stay.
 If you plan to exceed this amount the owners’ permission must be granted.
 Most importantly, too many people can overload the septic system with unpleasant and expensive consequences.
 The system has been designed with a certain number of occupants in mind.

-It is the vacationer’s responsibility to leave the cottage in a clean state.
+Vacationers are not expected to clean the cottage.
+It is the vacationer’s responsibility to leave the cottage in a tidy state.
 Cleaning supplies are available in the cottage for your use if required.
 Dishes should be clean and put away.
 Garbage should be taken away.
-The cottage should be generally tidy.